 SHORT-TERM CAPITAL PROJECTS - NEW YORK STOCK EXCHANGE AREA SECURITY AND AESTHETIC IMPROVEMENTS --- Heightened safety concerns since September 11, 2001 have intensified existing efforts to secure the area surrounding the New York Stock Exchange (NYSE).
 However, the jersey barriers, French pedestrian barriers, pickup trucks, and other ad hoc measures that have been installed have decreased the quality-of-life and ease of access for local residents, businesses, workers, and visitors.
 The goal of this project is to create and implement a security and streetscape plan for the streets and sidewalks surrounding the NYSE that (1) meets security criteria established for the NYSE, (2) meets the needs of its immediate neighbors, and (3) provides an attractive and welcoming environment for the area's workers, residents, and visitors.
 This project will determine the security perimeter around the NYSE building for vehicles and pedestrians and then, in accordance with this perimeter, replace the current interim security devices with more permanent, effective, and attractive security devices.
 The plan may include installing security barriers and guard facilities on critical streets, upgrading streets and sidewalks, and providing more attractive street furniture to facilitate secure pedestrian and vehicular circulation within the historic core of Lower Manhattan.
 The project area is defined by Pine Street to the north, William Street to the east, Beaver Street to the south, and Broadway to the west.
 The LMDC and its partners, the City of New York, the Alliance for Downtown New York, and interested business and property owners in the area, have continued their collaborative process of information gathering, design, and implementation.
 Meetings with area stakeholders, as well as individual consultations with over a dozen area property and business owners, have been conducted to date.
-Interim improvements to existing conditions, including street repaving/resurfacing and the installation of a sturdier, more attractive interim pedestrian fence around the NYSE, were completed in November 2003 in anticipation of the project.
+Interim improvements to existing conditions, including street repaying/resurfacing and the installation of a sturdier, more attractive interim pedestrian fence around the NYSE, were completed in November 2003 in anticipation of the project.
 The environmental review for the project was completed and HUD issued its Release of Funds on March 9, 2004.
-Construction began at various intersections, including Wall Street at Broadway and Exchange Place and Broadway, in

-March/April 2004, initiating the first phase of construction.
-This first phase will include not only the installation of more efficient, reliable, and less visually disruptive security devices such as bollards, sculpted weighted barriers, and operable vehicle attenuation devices, but will also include improved pedestrian amenities such as a new pedestrian-friendly street surface material in select locations and new street furniture. --- A Subrecipient Agreement was finalized on April 4, 2004.
-In this quarter, installation was largely completed on the new security devices at Wall Street and Broadway and at Exchange Place and Broadway.
-Device installation is also underway at Pine Street and Nassau Street, New Street and Beaver Street, and Wall Street and William Street.
-The new plazas at the intersections of Wall Street at Broadway and Exchange Place at Broadway, consisting of tinted slate-gray concrete and granite curb markers to match the adjacent Alliance Streetscape Program, have been completed.
-The uniform grade at these locations allows for a greater flow of pedestrians, especially during rush hours.
-New bronze sculptural bollards - half the size of the interim devices they are replacing - have begun to arrive from the foundry and are being put in place.
-On Broad Street between Wall Street and Exchange Place, new "eurocobble" cobblestone is being installed, providing an elegant new amenity appropriate for the historic district.
+Construction began at various intersections, including Wall Street at Broadway and Exchange Place and Broadway, in March/April 2004, initiating the first phase of construction.
+This first phase will include not only the installation of more efficient, reliable, and less visually disruptive security devices such as bollards, sculpted weighted barriers, and operable vehicle attenuation devices, but will also include improved pedestrian amenities such as a new pedestrian-friendly street surface material in select locations and new street furniture.---A Subrecipient Agreement was finalized in April 2004.
+In this quarter, installation of new security devices was completed at Wall Street and Broadway; Exchange Place and Broadway; Pine Street and Nassau Street; New Street and Beaver Street, and Wall Street and William Street.
+Bronze sculptural bollards - half the size of the interim devices they are replacing - have continued to arrive from the foundry and are being put in place at the above intersections.
+On Broad Street between Wall Street and Exchange Place, new "eurocobble" cobblestone was installed and the street was open to pedestrians.